androbi-com/iot-docker/readme.md

 internally as a backend by `zigbee2mqtt` but can be used by any application, even from outside your local network.

-`zigbee2mqtt` is an open source zigbee to mqtt bridge compatible with many available devices.
+`zigbee2mqtt` is an open source zigbee-to-mqtt bridge compatible with many available devices.
 The frontend for `zigbee2mqtt` is also exposed on the local network.
-If you don't need zigbee, you can just comment out the zigbee2mqtt section in `docker-compose.yml`.
+If you don't need zigbee in your setup, you can just comment out the zigbee2mqtt section in `docker-compose.yml`.

 `node-red` is a programming tool for event driven applications. comes with a flow and a dashboard preinstalled that checks